 Plants are often divided into three groups based on pruning needs.

 Group 1 – Flowers only on old wood (previous year).
 Prune after spring flowering.

 Group 2 – Flowers on both old and new wood.
 Typically, little pruning should be done for woody-stemmed members of this Group.
 If cut to the ground or pruned in fall or spring, flowering will be reduced or delayed but not prevented.

 Group 3 – Flowers only on new wood.
 Can be cut to the ground in fall or spring.

 Genus name comes from the Greek word klematis which is an old name applied to climbing plants.

 ‘Princess Diana’ is a deciduous, small-flowering, climbing clematis vine that typically grows 6-8’.
 It features tulip-shaped, deep pink flowers (to 2.5” long) with paler pink margins.
 Profuse summer bloom typically occurs from June to September.
 Flowers are followed by silky seed heads.
 Pinnately trifoliolate medium green foliage.
 This cultivar is a hybrid cross between C. texensis and C. ‘Bees Jubilee’.
 Cultivar name honors Diana, Princess of Wales.

-This clematis can be trained to climb a wall, trellis, fence, arbor, porch, lamppost or other stationary structure.
-It provides good architectural height and framework for small gardens.
-It can also be planted to sprawl over and through large shrubs, over old tree stumps or simply as a ground cover in conjunction with other flowering perennials.
-Large containers.
+Clematis can be trained to climb a wall, trellis, fence, arbor, porch, lamppost or other stationary structure.
+They provides good architectural height and framework for small gardens.
+They can also be planted to sprawl over and through shrubs, scramble over old stumps or simply as a ground cover in conjunction with other flowering perennials.
+Containers.